mka142/etogd/README.md

 ### Configuration
 - SOURCE_TO_BACKUP
     path to directory or file that should be archived
-- ZIP_FILE_NAME
-    Prefix for archive name.
-Helpful to recognize archive later.
-Sufix of the file is just current date and time.
-    `default: ''`
 - GDRIVE_PARENT_FOLDER (optional)
     `ID` of google folder where archive should be uploaded `default ''` (home google drive directory)